 Barefoot running, also referred to as natural running, is the act of running without footwear or little to no support.
-This has become a controversial topic lately, and many people are wondering if barefoot running is beneficial.
-While running barefoot may seem a little out of the ordinary, many runners are adopting this style of running.
-Even though the majority of people still wear shoes when they run, the debate is still on as to whether barefoot running is beneficial.
+This has become a controversial topic lately, and many people are wondering if natural running is beneficial.
+While running barefoot may seem a little out of the ordinary, many runners are giving it a try.
+Even though the majority of people still wear shoes when they run, the debate is on.

-More Than A Trend – Proponents of barefoot running believe that the practice offers a more natural stride and minimizes the risk of injury.
-These people contend that certain running shoes lead to an abnormal running pattern and make runners to land on their heel, which creates a heavier impact on the feet, knees, and legs.
-According to those in support of running barefoot, this technique is the natural way to run; the body was designed that way and barefoot running is therefore beneficial for the body.
+Proponents of barefoot running believe that the practice offers a more natural stride and minimizes the risk of injury; the body was designed that way and is therefore beneficial for the body.
+They also argue running shoes lead to an abnormal running pattern.
+And it causes runners to land on their heel.
+This creates harmful stress on the feet, knees, and legs.

 Minimalist Running Shoes

-Considerations – Barefoot running has been practiced throughout history, and many cultures around the world still practice it today.
-Running barefoot may work for some individuals, but it is advisable to consult your doctor or other qualified medical professional.
-Some people can tolerate barefoot running due to repetitive stress injuries, and many times genetics play a significant role in this.
-It is a good idea to approach this style in a gradual manner, wearing a suitable footwear and then slowly scale down to a grip shoe.
+Running barefoot may work for some individuals.
+But first consult your doctor or other qualified medical professional.
+It might be a good idea to gradually change your running style.
+Start with suitable footwear and then slowly scale down to a grip shoe.
 If you are a would-be barefoot runner, make sure you check expert research on the benefits of the practice before you make a decision.

 Get Answers to Your Questions

 If you’re considering barefoot or minimalist running, be sure to first talk to one of our certified personal trainers at Great Moves Physical Therapy.
-We’ll be able to talk you through all the considerations in order to safely achieve your fitness goals.
+We can talk you through all the considerations in order to safely achieve your fitness goals.